LohithaYalavarthi/ssh-key-info/readme.md

 Create SSH key using rsa

-ssh-key-gen -t rsa -b 4096 -C "lohiyalavarthi95@gmail.com"
+ssh-key-gen -t rsa -b 4096 -C "email address"

 Now the key generated we need to let ssh agent know about our key and store it to this